zipvilization/Zipvilization/status/index.md

 We don't know.

-That is one of the most important answers in this entire Atlas.
+That remains one of the most important answers in this Atlas.

 Technology will change.